andersonbrito/andersonbrito.github.io/_pages/Volunteering.md

   - image_path: /assets/images/Lorem-Ipsum.png
     title: "Latin American Society at Imperial College London"
     alt: "Placeholder Image Right Aligned"
-    excerpt: 'In 2016-2017 I was the Vice-President of the Imperial College Latin American Society (Lat-Imperial), a student-led association of Latin American students at Imperial.
-It acts as a liaison the students and the Imperial College Administration, and plays an important role connecting students and academic staff, as well as promoting the Latin American Culture at the university.
-As a committee member I promoted jointly with my collegues a series of social meetings, informal talks, dance classes, and in 2018 we had a chance to organize the 1st Symposium \`Researchers for Latin America\`, an initiative that congregated leading Latin American researchers as students in the UK.'
+    excerpt: 'In 2016-2017 I was the Vice-President of the Imperial College Latin American Society (Lat-Imperial), a student-led association of Latin Americans at Imperial.
+It acts as a liaison between students and the Imperial College Administration, it plays an important role connecting students and academic staff, and promotes the Latin American Culture at Imperial.
+As a committee member I organized jointly with my collegues a series of social meetings, informal talks, and a symposium with leading Latin American researchers as students in the UK.'
     url: "/_pages/Publications/"
     btn_label: "Read More"
     btn_class: "btn--inverse"